KonstantinosPavlis/educational-software/README.md

 The app encourages active participation through quizzes and unlockable tests, rewarding users for correct answers and progress.

+> 📌 The `resources` folder contains supporting material such as screenshots.

 ## ✨ Features

 - 🔐 User registration and login system